Ways to stop your dog from barking excessively

 Dogs are sociable and clever creatures.
 They bark for a huge number of reasons as they try to communicate with their human families.
 But, sometimes, excessive barking can be stressful for all parties.

-If your dog’s barking is causing problems for yourself, your neighbours and even other dogs, there are plenty of things you can try to curb the problem.
-Here are our top five tips for preventing excessive barking in our canine counterparts:
+If your dog barking all the time is causing problems for yourself, your neighbours and even other dogs, there are plenty of things you can try to curb the problem.
+Here are our top tips on how to stop your dog from barking:

 Exercise and fresh air is great for dogs of all ages and sizes.
 Making sure your dog has plenty of walks and outdoor fun will mean that they are well rested when at home.
-This can help hugely with excessive barking as a tired dog is a happy dog.
-And hopefully a quiet one!
+This can help hugely with excessive barking, especially if your dog starts barking at night, as a tired dog is a happy dog.
+And hopefully a quiet one.

 If your dog barks at you to demand attention, don’t get cross and shout back.
 For starters, this will do nothing to curb the barking as they will probably think you’re barking along with them.
 The best way to deal with “demand” barking is to turn your back and ignore them – no eye contact, no shouting, nothing.
-When they stop barking, you can turn round and give them attention.
+When your dog stops barking, you can turn around and give them attention.

 We understand that excessive barking can be annoying and stressful, but your dog is trying to communicate with you.
 It’s better to listen and work out a solution than to suppress your dog’s natural behaviour.